iyzhang/superhero-network/README.md

 ### Our projects
 Our first project is a longitudinal study of harassment at CS research conferences.
 We are running this survey annually in coorperation with All In and CHAOSS, two leaders in DEI in open-source communities.
 We have launched the survey across all USENIX conferences and aim to do so across ACM and SafeToC conferences in the future.
+The data from this survey will drive improvements in enforceable codes of conduct and other inclusive activities at conferences.
+We will continue to run the conference every year to better understand the impact of improvements on non-inclusive behavior.

 ### Senior Members (post-PhD)

 * [Irene Zhang](https://irenezhang.net)